BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 - You may notice some lines that begin with the `#` character.
 These are *comments* which have no impact on the execution of the script, but are written so you can understand what you were thinking when you wrote it.
 If you look at your code 6 months from now, there is a very strong chance that you won't recall exactly what you were thinking, so these comments can be a good place just to explain something to the future version of yourself.
-There is a school of thought which says that you write code primarily for humans to read, not for the computer to understand.
+Programs perform two main functions: 1) make a machine perform a set of defined actions and 2) explain to other humans (or yourself later on) what the machine is doing and why.
+The second function is more important, otherwise scripts would be written in machine code rather than something that looks like English.
 - Another coding style which can be helpful is the enclosing of each *variable name* in curly braces every time the value is called, e.g. `${ME}`
-While not being strictly required, this can make it easy for you to follow in the future when you're looking back.
+While not being strictly required, this can make it easy for you to follow in the future when you're looking back and it clarifies where variable labels end and other text begins.
+For example what is the difference between `${NAME_FRAG}rest_of_name` and `$NAME_FRAGrest_of_name`?
+In the first case, `${NAME_FRAG}` is added to `rest_of_name`, but in the second case, `bash` will try to find to value of the variable `$NAME_FRAGrest_of_name`.
+A variable that may not exist!
 - Variables have also been named using strictly upper-case letters.
 This is another optional coding style, but can also make things clear for you as you look back through your work.
 Most command line tools use strictly lower-case names, so this is another reason the upper-case variable names can be helpful.